smd449/fe-test/README.md

   pnpm run dev
 ```

 I initially used TanStack Query for fetching and Zustand for state management, and it was great—cleaner and more efficient since I didn’t have to drill props.
 However, after rereading the instructions, I realized I was required to use only useState and useEffect, so I scrapped the first version and built a new one using those hooks.
+While I sometimes use AI autocomplete in my previous regular work, **I made sure to turn it off for this assessment to showcase my raw React.js knowledge and to benchmark myself for my own sanity :)**

 ## Optimizations